smoothtext/smoothtext/README.md

 When creating an instance, the language and the backend to be used with it can be specified.

-The following will create a new SmoothText instance configured to be used with the English language (by default, the United Kingdom variant) using NLTK as the backend.
+The following will create a new SmoothText instance configured to be used with the English language (by default, the United States variant) using NLTK as the backend.

 ```Python
 st = SmoothText('en', 'nltk')